RonasIT/laravel-media/readme.md

 ## Customizing

-You can register only necessary routes:
+You can register only necessary routes using MediaRouteActionEnum:

 ```php
 #routes/api.php